Purav04/Draw_Shape/README.md

--> This project has three features yet,
+-> This web app has three features yet,
    1) Clear the whiteboard
    2) Predict the words from whiteboard
    3) Draw the shape